-No doubt about it, ethanol extraction process is the best extraction solvent in the hemp and cannabis industry… Or is it?
+No doubt about it, ethanol extraction process is the best extraction solvent in the hemp industry… Or is it?
 In this article, we sit down with separations scientist and extraktLAB CEO, Jon Thompson, to discuss and debunk 10 common reasons that ethanol is claimed to be the best extraction solvent, and why they fall short to supercritical CO2 extraction.

 *Want to hear the full conversation?
 Scroll down to watch Dr. Thompson discuss these top ten topics debunked*

 10. CO2 Has Low Solvent Power

 “The great thing about ethanol extraction process is it will dissolve everything.” says Dr. Thompson.
 “It’ll dissolve pesticides, undesirable plant materials, waxes, polyaromatic hydrocarbons, terpenes and any other millions of organic substances.”
 So ethanol does have the solvent power and it’s much stronger than CO2; however ethanol extraction process is not the perfect key for the cannabinoid lock.”

 “CO2 has a particular selectivity and solvent power dependent upon temperature and pressure.
 CO2 has adequate solvent power at elevated pressures of 5000 psi at 50 degrees capable of extracting 90% of cannabinoids in about an hour.
 At low pressure and low temperature, CO2 can be used selectively to extract terpenes and terpene rich mixtures.
 You can’t do that with ethanol.”

 “So, while CO2 has selectivity and ethanol has solvent power this one is plausible.
 CO2 absolutely does have lower solvent power compared to ethanol; however, when it comes to separations, selectivity trumps solvent power.”